1541 Estonia: Physical characteristics

-In the SMASS classification, Estonia is a Xc-subtype that transitions from the X-type to the carbonaceous C-type asteroids.
+In the SMASS classification, Estonia is an Xc-subtype asteroid; asteroids of the Xc subtype have characteristics intermediate of X-type asteroids and carbonaceous C-type asteroids.

 Rotation period

 In November 2015, a rotational lightcurve of Estonia was obtained from photometric observations by French amateur astronomer René Roy.
 Lightcurve analysis gave a rotation period of 10.1 hours with a brightness amplitude of 0.13 magnitude (U=2-).

 Diameter and albedo

 According to the surveys carried out by the Japanese Akari satellite and the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Estonia measures between 19.53 and 24.542 kilometers in diameter and its surface has an albedo between 0.0976 and 0.140.

 The Collaborative Asteroid Lightcurve Link derives an albedo of 0.1314 and a diameter of 20.15 kilometers based on an absolute magnitude of 11.3.